princeton-pli/LongProc/README.md

 ## Running Evaluation
 With the code for loading data and evaluating predictions above you should be able to flexibly use your own codebase for running experiments.

-**(Note: in construction)** In addition, we recommend using the [HELMET](https://github.com/princeton-nlp/HELMET) codebase for more convenient evaluation.
-Please refer to the `LongProc` branch of HELMET (under construction) for evaluating LongProc with HELMET.
+In addition, we recommend using the [HELMET](https://github.com/princeton-nlp/HELMET) codebase for more convenient evaluation.
+Please refer to the [`LongProc Addon`](https://github.com/princeton-nlp/HELMET/blob/longproc/longproc_addon/README.md)  of HELMET for evaluating LongProc.

 ## Contacts